 21. Mirror

 “This is a rotating mirror that has magnification.
-I like it because you can put it on the floor and its rectangular instead of circular, so you can see everything!”
+I like it because you can put it on the floor and it's rectangular instead of circular, so you can see everything.”